 I was talking at Wareham Camera Club on the 10th September and so I headed down a few hours earlier to see the stork.
 After a frustrating hour of very brief glimpses behind a hedge a buzzard spooked the stork and it flew back to the scrape where there is a viewing screen, I headed over there and had excellent views.
 The Birds of Poole Harbour Group have created a freshwater scrape here and the site has already hosted good numbers of migrant waders in its first autumn.

 Of the released Knepp birds eight have GPS trackers fitted including this bird who is known as GB8E – her ring number.
 Knepp will be naming the storks next spring when they see who returns and they will be asking local schools for help with the naming.
 After I saw GB8E over Totton she split from the main group and headed north into Somerset.
 She spent some time exploring there before returning south east back to Totton on the Lower Test Marshes.
 Having spent a few days there she moved to Dorset and has settled in Ridge around Sunnyside Farm.
 She is clearly doing well feeding on invertebrates and small fish and receiving lots of admiring visitors.
-By 24th September she had been tracked down to the south coast of Cornwall, perhaps considering a trip across the channel.
+By 24th September she had been tracked down to the south west tip of Cornwall and in the end spent the winter feeding in the farmland around St Levan and Porthgwarra.
+The farmer named her Grace.

 The White Stork Project hopes that in the coming weeks these released immature storks will attempt to migrate south for the winter, crossing over the English Channel and then joining up with other migrating storks as they head south through France and Spain before crossing the Strait of Gibraltar and the Sahara to West Africa.
 It is hoped that they then return to the UK to form a breeding population.